 In addition to the physical consequences of an untreated ACL tear, it can also have a significant impact on a dog's overall quality of life.
 Dogs with an unstable knee joint may have difficulty standing, walking, and engaging in their usual activities, which can lead to weight gain, muscle atrophy, and decreased mobility.
 They may also experience pain and discomfort, which can impact their behavior and their ability to enjoy their usual activities.

 To prevent further damage and improve the long-term outlook for dogs with ACL tears, it is important to seek veterinary care as soon as possible.
 Treatment options for ACL tears may include surgery to repair or reconstruct the ligament, as well as physical therapy and other rehabilitation measures to help the dog recover and regain their full range of motion.
 In some cases, non-surgical treatment options, such as weight management and medication, may also be recommended to help manage pain and inflammation.

 In conclusion, untreated dog ACL tears can lead to further damage to the knee joint, as well as a decreased quality of life for affected dogs.
-To prevent these negative outcomes, it is important to seek veterinary care and follow treatment recommendations as soon as possible.
+To prevent these negative outcomes, it is important to seek veterinary care and follow treatment recommendations such as surgery or dog knee braces, as soon as possible.

 Be sure to read about similar Topics (click on them):

 Nyland, T. G., & Dvm, D. C. (2016).
 Cruciate Ligament Injuries in Dogs.
 In Canine Rehabilitation and Physical Therapy (pp. 187-210).
 John Wiley & Sons.